The Purchase Contract and Addenda

 Once you’ve found the home you wish to purchase, I’ll guide you through making an effective offer based on property and market conditions.
 I’ll prepare the purchase contract and advise you of protective contingencies, home inspections, appraisal and financing, warranties, title and escrow arrangements — all of which will be detailed in the offer.

-- If you’re planning to finance any part of the purchase with a new loan, you’ll need to provide a lender pre-qualification;
+- Lender Pre-Qualification: If you’re planning to finance any part of the purchase with a new loan, you’ll need to provide a lender pre-qualification;

-- If your purchase will be contingent on the sale of another property, a copy of your fully executed purchase contract and all addenda is also required.
+- Contingency Contract: If you purchase is contingent on the sale of another property, a copy of your fully executed purchase contract and all addenda is also required.

 Negotiation and Contract Acceptance